UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 **Question**: Should we remove `total_rooms`, `total_bedrooms`, and `population` columns?

 Probably, but let’s keep them in for now.
-You could experiment with removing them and examine whether results change.
+You could experiment by removing them and examine whether results change.

 ---